Creature Catalogue: Contents

-The Creature Catalogue is a supplement which describes over 200 monsters, most of which had been collected from D&D rules and modules, as well as 80 new monsters which had never been printed before; each monster is illustrated and indexed by habitat.
+The Creature Catalogue is a supplement which presents game statistics for more than 200 monsters, most of which had been compiled from previous D&D rules set and adventure modules, as well as 80 new monsters which had never been printed before; each monster features an illustration and they are indexed by what habitat they can be encountered in.

 In Creature Catalogue is collected all the creatures first presented in the official D&D adventure modules to that time, plus many new creatures and some converted from AD&D. Also included is a comprehensive index of all D&D monsters found in the Basic, Expert, Companion and Master rulesets.

-Each creature in the book is illustrated, and the entries in the book are ordered by type rather than just alphabetically.
-This includes six sections: Animals (including giant and extinct varieties), Conjurations (such as elementals and golems), Humanoids, Lowlife (including insects, plants, and jellies and slimes), Monsters (a catch-all category), and Undead.
-The Intelligence score of each monster is listed with the rest of its statistics.
-The book also includes a comprehensive index of all monsters by environment, and Frank Mentzer's guide on how to balance encounters according to the levels of the player characters, originally printed in the Master Set, is reproduced in the introduction.
+Each creature in the book is illustrated, and the entries in the book are arranged by type of creature rather than alphabetically.
+This includes six sections: Animals (along with giant and extinct creatures), Conjurations (such as elementals and golems), Humanoids, Lowlife (such as insects, plants, and jellies and slimes), Monsters (a miscellaneous category), and Undead.
+Each monster has its Intelligence score listed as part of its statistics.
+The book also includes a comprehensive index of monsters sorted by environment, and the introduction of the book reproduced a guide by Frank Mentzer on how to balance monster encounters properly for the levels of the player characters, which was originally printed in the Master Set.

 Each creature is listed with appropriate D&D statistics and a short description of the creature, its abilities and tactics.
 A variety of authors and artists combined to the listings including Zeb Cook and Gary Gygax.